ashwindcruz/ashwindcruz.github.io/_posts/2019-05-07-learning-to-learn.md

 Sleep is important.

 I've come across this in multiple sources but when push comes to shove, sleep is normally the first thing to take a hit.
 This course has just been the most recent in a long line of sources encouraging me to get enough sleep.
 However, there were also a few other aspects covered here that I found quite interesting.

-For one, here they explicitly state that sleeping flushes the brain clean.
+For one, they explicitly state that sleeping flushes the brain clean.
 I can't recall the technicalities of it but during sleep, the brain gets a chance to refresh itself.
 However, working on something before sleeping or explicitly setting in your mind that you want to focus on something (just before sleep) will encourage the brain to dream about this.
 I don't think anyone can make claims that this will work all the time but I have often found that whatever I'm dwelling on before sleeping often comes back to me while dreaming.
 By encouraging this, you are encouraging the diffuse mode of your brain to tinker away, forming connections that you might not have been able to during the focused mode.

 Another helpful tip from this course was to jot down your unfinished todos before you hit the hay.
 These tasks likely take up space in your working memory.
 By writing them down, you free up space in your working memory and allow the brain to better recharge.
 An added benefit of this is that by jotting it down, you're focusing explicitly on it, potentially allowing your diffuse mind to think about them while you sleep.

 ### Exercise Benefits
 The importance of exercise was stated several times during the course.
 It was spread about through the other material but it did seem important enough to potentially warrant its own video(s).
 It definitely made a large enough impact that I figured it deserved its own section in this write-up.

 The most common mention of exercise during this course was as a useful activity to help engage the diffuse mode.
 If you exercise after working on a problem or trying to study a particular topic, during your exercise, the brain's diffuse mode is chipping away at those concepts.
 Even if it's not an intensive exercise like running, something as simple as a walk can really help the learning process.
 Some material was also cited to show that exercise helps the hippocampus grow new nerves.
 This increases your brain's capacity allowing it to more effectively learn.

 So my take-aways regarding exercise were to do some light activity more regularly, interweaving it between work sessions perhaps (to encourage more diffuse mode thinking) and also more moderate activity (to build a healthier brain).

 ### Miscellaneous
 Those main ideas aside, there were a few more tidbits spread throughout the course.
 I've decided to collate those here.